javadev/LeetCode-in-Java/src/main/java/g0001_0100/s0069_sqrtx/readme.md

 **Output:** 2

-**Explanation:** The square root of 8 is 2.82842..., and since the decimal part is truncated, 2 is returned.
+**Explanation:** The square root of 8 is 2.82842..., and since we round it down to the nearest integer, 2 is returned.

 **Constraints:**